 Step 4: Discuss

 Now you can try asking your child if they want to talk about what happened that got them so upset.
-If they are calm, you can help them see if there were some choices they made that weren’t the best.
+If they are calm, you can help them see if there were some choices they made that weren’t very helpful to solving their issue.
 “I know you were really angry about putting your LEGO’s away but slamming your door is not a great strategy.
-You could break the door and it is very loud and kind of scary for everyone, especially your brother.”
+The door could break and it is very loud and kind of scary.”
 At this point people often insert a punishment or some sort of shame or guilt inducing statement.
 Stop yourself, watch your child’s face when you do not condemn them and you accept their mistake.
 Once again you will see a massive sense of relief, comfort and genuine remorse.
 If you had punished them or condemned them, they may have become defensive and angry again.
 Punishment has been proven to, at times, elicit temporary compliance, but overtime, self-regulation and mental health suffers.

 Step 5: Strategize

-Then discuss strategies for negotiating difficult feelings, “so next time you are frustrated, what do you think you could do instead?”
+Then discuss strategies for processing painful feelings, “so next time you are frustrated, what do you think you could do instead?”
 If they are still upset then you can say “It is okay to be angry.
 I get angry too sometimes.
 Would you like my help to calm down?”
-If they say yes then you can ask “what do you think would help you to calm down right now?”
+If they say yes, then you can ask “what do you think would help you to calm down right now?”
 If they are unable to strategize on their own, you can offer suggestions- yoga, mindfulness, reading a book together, cuddling, a walk, sensory exploration, outdoor play.
-We made a book called “what I can do when I’m upset” it has all kinds of great strategies with pictures of my son actually doing the calming techniques, he loves it and often says “I know, I can go get my book,” when he is upset.
+We made a book called “what I can do when I’m upset” it has all kinds of great strategies with pictures of my son actually doing the calming techniques.
+He loves it and often says, when he is upset, “I know, I can go get my book.”
 You can have all these calming things in a relaxation corner/tent.
 This often helps parents make the transition from time-out to time-in.
 If your child says they do not want your help to calm down, then let them know “ok, I see you need your space right now.
 Your calming corner is over there if you want to use it.
 I’m going to go back to the kitchen.
 Come get me if you need me (or I’ll be up to check on you in a bit).”
 It is very important not to force a calming strategy.
 It should never be a requirement to return to the family.

 The LEGO Resolution